-Prior to the implementation of Amendment 26 to the CMP FMP (Amendment 26), implemented in May 2017, the management boundary between the Gulf and Atlantic migratory groups of king mackerel shifted between the summer (April 1 - October 31) and winter (November 1 - March 31) seasons.
+Prior to the implementation of Amendment 26 to the CMP FMP (Amendment 26) in May 2017, the management boundary between the Gulf and Atlantic migratory groups of king mackerel shifted between the summer (April 1 - October 31) and winter (November 1 - March 31) seasons.
 During the winter season, the east coast of Florida from the Volusia/Flagler County boundary to the Miami-Dade/Monroe County boundary (known as the east coast subzone) was considered part of Gulf migratory group king mackerel.
 Amendment 26 also established a single year-round boundary for separating the Gulf and Atlantic migratory groups of king mackerel at the Miami-Dade/Monroe County, Florida, boundary.
 There have been no closures for the recreational or commercial sectors of Atlantic migratory group king mackerel since prior to the year 2000.
 However, when the east coast of Florida (east coast subzone) was considered part of the Gulf migratory group king mackerel, it did experience early closures during the 2007/2008, 2008/2009, 2009/2010, 2010/2011, and 2011/2012 seasons.
-While Alternative 4 and Alternative 6 utilize years that reflect historic catch they also include landings from fishing years where there were commercial closures and as a result it may not accurately reflect the commercial sector's fishing capacity.

 Table 2.2.1.2.
-Current and revised sector ACLs (lbs) for Atlantic king mackerel based on the revised total
+Current and revised sector ACLs (lbs) for Atlantic king mackerel based on the revised total ACL from Preferred Alternative 3 in Action 1.